Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Elasticsearch

-Ultimately, all information is stored in an Elasticsearch cluster in various indexes and is thus available to Kibana and API builders.
+Ultimately, all information is stored in an Elasticsearch cluster in various indexes and is thus available to Kibana and API-Builder.
 Of course, once indexed, this data can also be used by other clients.

 #### Kibana

 Kibana can be used to visualize the indexed data in dashboards.
-The solution provides some dashboards, custom dashboards are also possible.
+The solution provides some default dashboards.
+However, it is also possible to add custom dashboards to the solution.

 #### The Traffic-Monitor